strongpower/texasholdem/README.md

 * Namespace fee, the algorithm is: `10^(10 - num_characters)`, this means the longer the name, the more it costs.
 In our program, we define a very long name.

 * Priority fee, you can just set it as 0 to save the fee.

+## Future work

+1. Add credits transfer/stake in the game (like a real Texas Hold'em)

+2. Replace the cards bit representation if Leo's array feature is ready (It may save a lot of constraints and codes!)

+3.

+4. Maybe a UI? like a real dapp.